Ayushi-d/DermaNew/src/assets/data/terms.md

 its users from any misuse, DermaCupid reserves the right to restrict the number of chat requests/messages/likes a user may send to other user(s) in any 24-hour period.

+**Premium Membership**

+To create an account, build own user profile and browse through other profiles is offered for free.
+But, to avail certain value-added features which can be used for soliciting a connection with other DermaCupid app users, premium membership subscription is required by paying a certain amount of money.
+The details of premium membership plans, that includes membership fee, validity and the list of premium features offered, is displayed on the application.
+DermaCupid app reserves the right to modify its premium membership subscription plans(s) at any time.
+Any such changes to its membership plans will be notified to you.

+The validity period of various premium (paid) membership plans is calculated considering 30 days in a month.
+Hence, the total validity period should be calculated by multiplying the number of months with 30.

+Your premium membership begins on the day DermaCupid app receives confirmation of successful transaction from the payment processors.
+However, in case of national holidays/public holidays/bank holidays or any technical issue, membership activation may take some more time.

+**Payment Policy**

+Payments for various premium services offered on DermaCupid app will be on 100% advance basis.
+All the payments, once paid, are final and non-refundable in any circumstances.
+DermaCupid app is not obliged to refund any part of your premium membership fee if you or DermaCupid terminate your membership and/or your account for any reason.
+In any such event of membership and/or account termination by the DermaCupid app, DermaCupid app is not bound to justify its decision to terminate to the user.

+The third party payment processor will take all necessary steps to ensure a trouble free, smooth user experience while processing the payments.
+However, the payment service provider doesn’t guarantee that the service will be 100% error free and uninterrupted.
+By making a payment for the services at DermaCupid app, you agree to all the terms and conditions of use.
+Every payment transaction you do on the DermaCupid app is processed using highly secured third-party payment gateway(s).
+DermaCupid app doesn’t collect and store any payment data like credit card, debit card, net banking, and other related financial information.
+DermaCupid app is not responsible for any failure in payment gateway(s) functioning and any such incident will be communicated to the users as it is.
+Any sort of error issues/extra deductions/ currency conversion charges related to payment gateways will not be the responsibility of the DermaCupid app.

+For any further clarification regarding payment policy and membership fees, please contact the customer support of DermaCupid app.

+Note: Order return and cancellation and Shipping/Delivery policies are not applicable as Derma Cupid app provides dating and matchmaking services only and doesn’t sell any physical goods.

 **User Disputes**